totorigolo/nRGBlib/ReadMe.txt

 For the moment, nRGBlib is organized as follows:

-Basic structures: Color
+nCOMMON:
+    - Color, RGB <-> BW conversion, precomputed colors.
+    - Screen buffer, creation, drawing, screen shootinh, clearing.
+    - setPixel(), clearScreen().
 nGEO:
-    Structures: Disc, Circle, Line, Rectangle, Square, Triangle Display functions of these shapes
+    - Shapes: Discus, Circle, Line, Rectangle, Square, Triangle.
+    - Display functions of these shapes.
 nTILE:
-    Structures: Tile
+    - Tile 8x8 in one color or in multicolors.
-    Display functions of these structures
+    - Display functions of tiles.
+    -> Tiles are saved INSIDE of the program.
+nIMAGE:
+    - Image, initializing, loading, drawing, getPixel().
+    - Sub-image, initializing, loading, drawing, getPixel().
+    -> Images are saved OUTSIDE of the program.
 nGUI:
-    Structures: Letter, Text
+    - Structures: Letter, Text.
-    Display functions of these structures
+    - Display functions of these structures.
+nMATHS:
+    - rand() and randMinMax() functions.

 To be kept informed of progress and updates, here is the official topic:
 - FR: http://tiplanet.org/forum/viewtopic.php?t=8597